GraxMonzo/laravel-one-time-password/README.md

 Your Eloquent models should use the `GraxMonzo\OneTimePassWord\HasOTP` trait and the `GraxMonzo\OneTimePassWord\OTPOptions` class.

-The trait contains an abstract method `getOTPOptions()` that you must implement yourself.
+The trait contains an abstract method `otpOptions()` that you must implement yourself.

-Your models' migrations should have a field to save the generated OTP secret to.
+Your models' migrations should have a fields to save the OTP secret and counter to.

 Here's an example of how to implement the trait: